VittorioParagallo/IALAB_2019-2020/Prolog/labirinth/Readme.md

 ### Statistics

-All the statistics have been reported in the `prolog_statistics.txt` file and used as source data of the following graphs:
+All the statistics have been reported in the `prolog_statistics.txt` file and used as source data of the following graphs about the quantity of inferences:

 <p align="center">
   <img src="https://github.com/VittorioParagallo/IALAB_2019-2020/blob/master/Prolog/img/tblRisultati.png"/>